BBieri/coursedown/content/courses/userguide/getstarted.md

 ## Let's get started!

-I'll assume that you already have the necessary accounts and software installed for a standard `{blogdown}` site.
+We'll assume that you already have the necessary accounts and software installed for a standard `{blogdown}` site.
 If not, you can get started by reading [this tutorial](https://bernhardbieri.ch/blog/quickstart-guide-to-blogdown/) or [this one](https://www.apreshill.com/blog/2020-12-new-year-new-blogdown/).
 It will also assume that you are somewhat familiar with the blogdown `{blogdown}` publishing workflow.
 If you need a quick refresher, read [this great post](https://www.apreshill.com/blog/2020-12-new-year-new-blogdown/).